Lifting Accessories Manufacturers and User Responsibilities

 The range of lifting equipment covered by EU requirements is very wide and the Machinery Directive can apply across all industry sectors; from healthcare to construction, most industries and commercial activity will use some kind of lifting equipment.

-Although a lifting accessories is not a machine they falls within the scope of the Machinery Directive Article 1(1) (d)
+Although a lifting accessory is not a machine they fall within the scope of the Machinery Directive Article 1(1) (d)

 ‘Lifting Accessory’ means a component or equipment not attached to the lifting machinery, allowing the load to be held, which is placed between the machinery and the load or on the load itself, or which is intended to constitute an integral part of the load and which is independently placed on the market; slings and their components are also regarded as lifting accessories;

-This meaning has cause many an argument following discussion with the industry the EU has up-dated the meaning in the blue guide, relating to Lifting Accessories referred to in Article 1 (1) (d) are defined in Article 2 (d).
+This meaning has caused many an argument following discussion with the industry the EU has updated the meaning in the blue guide, relating to Lifting Accessories referred to in Article 1 (1) (d) are defined in Article 2 (d).
 It should be noted that lifting accessories are also designated by the term ‘machinery’ used in the broad sense Lifting machinery usually has a device for holding the load such as, for example, a hook.
-Such load holding devices incorporated into lifting machinery are not to be considered as lifting accessories.
+Such load-holding devices incorporated into lifting machinery are not to be considered lifting accessories.

-So in simple terms a lifting accessory is pieces of equipment that are used to attach the load to the lifting equipment
+So in simple terms, a lifting accessory is a piece of equipment that is used to attach the load to the lifting equipment

 Common examples of lifting accessories include: